quyenphanlyons/pands-project/README.md

 4. petal width (in cm) represents the width of an iris flower's petal

 ## Purpose
-The aime of this project is to:
+The aime of this project is to explore the data set by using statistics methods such as:

-- Explore the data set by using statistics methods
+- Descriptive statistics of features in the data set
-- Find the relationship between variables
+- Find the relationship between variables by using the correlation matrix
+- Visualise data by using
+    - Histograms
+    - Pair Plots (Scatter Matrix)
+    - Boxplots

+## Program language
+The program language used for this project is Python.

+The libraries used in this project are `pandas`, `numpy`, `matplotlib` and `seaborn`.

 ## Analyse program for Iris data set